DFuqua23/Active-Directory-Corp-Lab/README.md

 ### Set Up the Windows 10 Client
-1. Created a Windows 10 VM.
+1. Create a Windows 10 VM.
 2. Set **DNS server** to the domain controller’s IP.
-3. Joined VM to the domain `example.local`.
+3. Join VM to the domain `example.local`.
-4. Logged in using several AD accounts to confirm functionality.
+4. Log in using several AD accounts to confirm functionality.

 ## What I Learned